|

-When infants, children, and teens enter the health care setting they leave behind
+When infants, children, and teens enter the health care setting

-at VCH helps infants, children, teens, and their families in inpatient and outpatient settings cope with this stress and anxiety.
+Hospital at Vanderbilt helps infants, children, teens, and their families in inpatient

-patients and families to reduce the stress and anxiety that may be associated with the healthcare experience.
-They work to
+that may be associated with the healthcare experience.
+They work to meet the developmental, psychosocial, educational, and

-meet the developmental, psychosocial, educational, and emotional needs of patients and families by: - Promoting normal growth and development
+emotional needs of patients and families by: - Promoting normal growth and development through play and activity rooms

-opportunities to help children enhance their self-esteem and retain appropriate independence
+- Providing opportunities to help children enhance their

 - Advocating for non-medical needs of patients and families

-- Increasing patients' and families’ understanding
+- Increasing patients' and families’ understanding of hospital experiences

-order to address social, emotional and psychological needs, Child Life offers the following services:
+emotional and psychological needs, Child Life offers the following services:

-- Prepare children, teens and families for hospitalization,
+- Prepare children, teens and families for hospitalization, procedures,

-procedures, and surgeries in ways they can understand
+and surgeries in ways they can understand

 - Provide psychological preparation before medical procedures to help patients and families better understand the hospital